SaaS

 • failing to send notifications and follow up on declined credit cards.

-An efficient, automated dunning management system that involves automated emails and payment collection retries can recover 1 to 4% of leaked revenue.
+An efficient, automated dunning management system that involves automated emails and payment collection retries can recover one to four percent of leaked revenue.

 From a SaaS billing perspective, it’s also important to recognize that services offered by your company can include ongoing technical support and continuous access to web interfaces, API integrations, third-party vendors, and data reporting.

-It’s easy to see how without automation these services become impossible to track and collect on effectively.
+It’s easy to see how without automation these services become impossible to track and collect effectively.

 By digitally transforming its processes with subscription billing automation, the business has been able to recover about $2,000 a month in revenue.
 Additionally, it now reallocates around 40 work hours a month from billing-related tasks to new growth initiatives.